-A total of five continuing calibration standards were analyzed at 10-injections interval on 11-16-23 and 11-20-23, bracketing the analyses of sample and all the QC samples.
-Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for target compounds for both channels A and B. In all continuing calibration standards, one mid-point concentration of 20-40μg/L was injected.
+A total of three continuing calibration standards were analyzed at 10-injections interval on 11-18-23, bracketing the analyses of sample and all the QC samples.
+Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for target compounds for both channels

+A and B. However, %D for alpha Chlordane (21%) failed the maximum 20% difference (high biased) in channel A in closing daily standard.
+Since outlier was high biased and this compound was not detected in the field samples, this should not affect the data quality.
+In all continuing calibration standards, one mid-point concentration of 20-40μg/L was injected.
 Results for surrogate recoveries and QC were all calculated from channel B. Channel A was used for confirmation only.